 An introvert himself, Wolfson’s skill is founded in sensitivity—he approaches his subjects with understanding and submits to their subtleties.
 His artistic dexterity was first acknowledged during a solo exhibition titled “Monet’s Garden,” which featured 24 variations of the same image painted throughout the day at every hour.
 The result was a continuous portrait of passing time.

 “I decided to take a chance with that [series],” Wolfson says.
 “It looked at reality in a way where it was constantly changing as it found significance.”

 Wolfson currently lives and works in Hollywood, Florida with his wife and children.

-To add artwork by Yuval Wolfson to your collection, contact our gallery consultants.
+To add artwork by Yuval Wolfson to your collection, attend one of our exciting online auctions or contact our gallery consultants.
 Call (800) 521-9654 ext.
-4 to speak to a personal representative during business hours, or email email@example.com for inquiries after hours.
+4 to speak to a personal representative during business hours, or email firstname.lastname@example.org for inquiries after hours.